l1nd53y/MVZPortfolio/misc/hackathon/Var-Gogh-ASCII-Converter/README.md

 # Introduction | Var Gogh - ASCII Art Generator for Thrive Hackathon

-**Two day** hackathon project: create ASCII image converter application that takes an image and converts it to an ASCII "image."
+**Two day** VZ Hackathon project: create ASCII image converter application that takes an image and converts it to an ASCII "image."

 ## Table of contents